GoogleChrome/web.dev/src/site/content/en/blog/local-fonts/index.md

 ---
 layout: post
-title: Create advanced typography content with local fonts
+title: Use advanced typography with local fonts
 subhead: >
-  Learn how the Local Font Access API allows you to get access to the user's locally installed fonts and obtain low-level details about them.
+  Learn how the Local Font Access API allows you to access the user's locally installed fonts and obtain low-level details about them.
 tags:
   - blog
   - fonts